aaronstanek/PythonPasswordUtility/README.md

 **Example:**

-The command below will generate a password of length 10, containing numerals, spaces, and lowercase letters.
+The command below will generate a password of length 10, only containing numerals, spaces, and lowercase letters.
 It does this by combining the `n`, `s`, and `l` sets, to get the `nsl` set.
 The output might look like: `p ltaj0k3p`.